Posted on Mar 5, 2019 in Alumni News and News

 - Enable push notifications.
 We promise we won’t blast you with too many!

-- After you register, you’ll see a tile in the app called “Free Food.”
-This is where you’ll find a calendar with upcoming opportunities to find free food!
+- After you register, you’ll see a tile in the app called “Free Food,” which features a calendar that includes upcoming opportunities to find free food!

 If your campus event offers free food and you want to include it on the app’s Free Food Finder, fill out our submission form.
 Events are added to the Student Alumni Network’s Free Food Finder calendar and promoted to KU Student Alumni Network members through email and push notifications.
 Only campus entities and KU Alumni partners are allowed to submit events for promotion.
 The KU Alumni Association reserves the right to decline submissions that don’t fit or align with our mission.